XDgov/data-design-standards/_components/small-multiples.md

   <div class="usa-chart-card example-side-by-side">
     <h4>{% include svg/warning.html %} Acceptable Example</h4>
     <div>
-      <h5 class="usa-chart-title">Population by Region</h5>
+      <h5 class="usa-chart-title">Quarterly Population Rates by Regional Office</h5>
       <canvas id="sm-chart-bar-stacked"></canvas>
     </div>
     <h5 class="usa-color-heading">Why it’s Only Acceptable</h5>
     <p>
-      While stacked bar charts are an acceptable visualization type, they can also be difficult for users to compare changes across different categories of data.
-The resulting data visualization requires more time and energy for users to understand.
+      Choosing the right data visualization depends on a number of factors, one of which is intent.
+In this case, the intent of this visualization is to visualize quarterly population rates by regional office.
+A stacked bar chart excels at showing broader changes in data across several categories, but when it comes to understanding granular changes in data, it requires more time and energy for users to understand.
     </p>
   </div>
   <div class="usa-chart-card example-side-by-side">